 The Government’s National Air Quality Plan identified a number of locations along the A127 in Essex were likely to be exceeding air quality thresholds for nitrogen dioxide.

-Further tests found that a section of the A127 between east and west Basildon, and parts of the business area to the south of it (Upper Mayne and East Mayne), have poor air quality that breaks national safe limits.
+Further tests found that a section of the A127 between east and west Basildon, and parts of the business area to the south of it (Upper Mayne and East Mayne), have poor air quality that breaks legal limits.